Pradhan Mantri Matsya Sampada Yojana 2025: Application, Benefits, and Objectives

 • Centrally Sponsored Scheme

-Implementation of Matsya Sampada Yojana
+Implementation of Pradhan Mantri Matsya Sampada Yojana

 The government will allocate a budget of Rs.
 6,000 crores and is expected to sustain an investment of Rs.
 31,400 crores.
 Processing about 334 lakh metric tons of agricultural products valued at Rs.
 1,04,125 crores will benefit approximately 2 million farmers, generating around 5 lakh 30 thousand jobs in the 2019-2020 timeframe.
 The government aims for fish production to reach 15 million tons by 2024 under the Blue Revolution, ultimately targeting about 20 million tons by 2025.